How to uninstall and store your ATV/UTV track system?

 5. Lubricate rolling parts

-- CAMSO PRO TIP: Pour 5 teaspoons of oil under the wheel caps and between the bearings to extend wheel life.
+- CAMSO PRO TIP: Pour 8 to 12 cc of SAE 80W-90 to lubricate the hub (p.23) and 5 cc of an oil of your choice to lubricate underneath the caps and between the bearings to extend the wheel life.

 Shopping around for the best track system?